pihomeserver/Kupiki-Hotspot-Script/README.md

     - ie:
         - lsusb
         - Look for something like, "Ralink Technology, Corp RT2870/RT3070"
-        - sudo apt-get install firmware-ralink
+        - sudo apt-get install firmware-ralink (This is just a example you might have something different, fie: dlink, firmware-dlink)
         - sudo reboot

 - Download the script with the following command